vEnhance/1802/src/appendix.typ

 #pagebreak()

+= Proofs of the dot product property

-= Deriving the geometric definition of dot product from the algebraic one (short but comes out of nowhere) <appendix-dotpf-alg>
+== Deriving the geometric definition of dot product from the algebraic one (short but comes out of nowhere) <appendix-dotpf-alg>

 We have two definitions in play and we want to show they coincide, which makes notation awkward.
 So in what follows, our notation $bf(u) dot bf(v)$ will always refer to the